Ababai7122/alx-system_engineering-devops/0x02-shell_redirections/README.md

-> sigh is used to over right the content of the file and creat one if not exist tail -n command is used to diplicate the last line and >> sign is to no overright the content of the file find command to tind the file (.) to identify the current directory -type f to define that its reguler file (*.js) to highligh all js files 9-delete) to delete the files
+> sigh is used to over right the content of the file and creat one if not exist tail -n command is used to diplicate the last line and >> sign is to no overright the content of the file find command to tind the file (.) to identify the current directory -type f to define that its reguler file (*.js) to highligh all js files 9-delete) to delete the files ls to list firles (-t1) to list the last 10 lines | head for the first lines